-As a Christian, one thing you to note is the deceitful tactics employed by the Watchtower Society when quoting a source.
-For example, in the above brochure, a quote is given to support their position on pg 22 from A Catholic Dictionary (1960, p 822-30).
+As a Christian, one thing you should note is the deceitful tactic employed by the Watchtower Society when quoting a source.
+For example, in pg.
+22 of the above brochure, a quote is given from A Catholic Dictionary (1960, p 822-30).
 But the quote in full says:

 The part in bold was intentionally omitted.
 This same tactic is employed in another quote from The Catholic Encyclopedia (1912, 15: 47-49):

 “Nowhere in the Old Testament do we find any clear indication of a Third Person … The One Godhead is above all declared by Moses and the twofold personality (of Father and Son) is strenuously asserted by the Prophets.
 The Trinity is made known by the Gospel.”

 The quotes have been lifted out of their contexts.
-Once it is established that Watchtower leaders have a tradition of misrepresenting sources, the Witness’ appeal to “the Society” is weakened.
+Once you established that Watchtower leaders have a tradition of misrepresenting sources, the Witness’ appeal to “the Society” is weakened.
 There are some arguments that JWs like to use to teach that the Holy Spirit is a “force.”
 They are:

 # 1- “The Holy Spirit is not a person, but God’s active force” (Should you believe in the Trinity p.
 20)

-The error of this claim can be quickly seen by substituting the word “Holy Spirit” with “active force” as it occurs in Bible verses.
+The error of this claim is quickly seen by substituting the word “Holy Spirit” with “active force” as it occurs in Bible verses.